Frequently Asked Questions

 What are the core beliefs of the founders and instructors?

 0. Interviewing is the first impression you create.
-Doing well in interviews sets the right tone for an entire career.
+Doing well in interviews sets the right tone for your entire career in the company.

 1. Getting a job that truly matches your potential is a goal worth chasing, because it has tremendous short-term and long-term benefits.